mhtvsSFrpHdE/noto-sans-mono-r0/Product/README.md

 ## FakeMono

-Some IDE only allows you to select only one font,
+Some IDE only allows you to select one font,
 if a character is not covered by this font,
 operating system will use fallback font to draw them.
 If you don't like the font provided by operating system,
-you need to combine two different fonts together to create a new one,
+people usually combine two different fonts together to create a new one,
 and it's never a simple thing to do.

-Windows does support custom fallback font, but there is a limitation.
+Windows does support custom fallback font, but there are limitations.

-For example, in theory,
+### TTF only

+Windows [FontLink](https://learn.microsoft.com/en-us/globalization/input/font-technology) only support TTF fonts,
+not even TTC, at least Google Noto TTC is not supported (Windows 10 22H2).

+If a not supported font format is used,
+the system may bluescreen fail or show incorrect font render result.
+Goto `Material` folder, there is a tutorial about how to convert from OTF to TTF.

+### Mono and Non-Mono

-you can combine `Noto Sans Mono R0` and `Noto Serif CJK SC Medium` while programming,
+In theory, you can combine `Noto Sans Mono R0` and `Noto Serif CJK SC Medium` while programming,
 they look pretty beautiful in my experience.
 However, because `Noto Sans Mono R0` is technically a Mono font,
 you can only specify another Mono font as fallback in registry,
 which `Noto Serif CJK SC Medium` is not a Mono font.

 Google Noto's `Noto Sans Mono CJK SC` is not the solution,
-this font is challenging my tolerance.
+this font is challenging my tolerance in aesthetic.
 On another hand, `Noto Serif Mono CJK` is not provided yet.
 Also, the current Mono implemented by compressing English Latin characters to 1/2 wide of CJK.
 Such behavior is bad for programming.